sagar-umu/try-document/docs/README.md

 ### Set-up

-1. Clone your GitHub repository of interest using the [Clone Git Repository...](<Screenshot 2025-06-27 at 10.25.21-1.png>) option.
+1. Clone your GitHub repository of interest using the Clone Git Repository option.

 2. Create a `/docs` directory in your repository.